 If you are familiar with Cognitive Behavior Therapy (CBT), you might be familiar with the term “cognitive reframe.”

 If you aren’t familiar, a reframe is essentially the ability to see the same thing in a more helpful light.

 Cognitive Reframing is a psychological intervention used most noteably in Cognitive Behavioral Therapy.
 In conjunction with medication, CBT is considered the “treatment of choice” for ADHD.

 None of those things could ever be called purely good.
-The terminology of it being a gift can sometimes lead people to feel like they are facing the challenges alone if everyone else with ADHD sees it as this purely good gift (even if that’s not what’s meant by the word).
+The terminology of it being a gift can sometimes lead people to feel like they are facing the challenges alone.

 The Good and the Bad of ADHD as a Disability